 - Winter Running Gear.
 Unless you live in Miami or Phoenix, there will likely be times during the year when you need to gear up for colder weather runs.
 Truth be told, running in colder weather can be some of the best running of the year.
 We have an entire piece on cold weather running gear that we suggest you check out for the details on what to get.

 - Wearables.
 OK, now we are getting into the territory of nice-to-haves, not must-haves.
 For decades, runners ran without wearables, so it can certainly be done.
 But knowing your mileage, pace, and other key data can sure be nice as you try to ramp-up in a smart way.
 The most popular wearable devices tend to be made by Garmin, Fitbit, or Microsoft.
+A built-for-purpose running watch might seem like a splurge at first, but it can be such an effective addition to better understand your training.
 Many often simply use their phone as their tracking device as well.

 - Sun Protection.
 Don’t forget about sun protection, both for your skin, your head, and your eyes.
 Many people like to run with a running hat in order to keep the sun off their head and face.
 Sweatproof sunscreen is a must during summer months.
 And running sunglasses are essential even in winter.
 The white snow can be as blinding as the bright summer sun.